Jason Dolley

 Jason Scott Dolley (born July 5, 1991) is an American actor, musician, and Twitch streamer known for his roles in Disney Channel shows and movies.
 These include Newton "Newt" Livingston III on Cory in the House, Virgil Fox in Minutemen, Connor Kennedy in Read It and Weep, Pete Ivey in Hatching Pete, and PJ Duncan on Good Luck Charlie.

 Early life and education

 Jason Scott Dolley was born in Los Angeles, California on July 5, 1991.
-He has an older brother named Jeffrey (b.
-1989).
 In 2010, he took online courses at Moorpark College.
 In 2016, Dolley graduated from California Lutheran University.

 Career

 Dolley gained his first stage experience at 11 when he and one of his brothers performed the Abbott and Costello "Who's on First?" routine in a school talent show.

 His first acting jobs came that same year.
 He won the lead role in the award-winning short film titled Chasing Daylight with actress Jillian Clare.
 He was then cast by director Mel Gibson to be T.J.
 Savage on the ABC series Complete Savages.
 After Complete Savages was canceled, he starred in the film Saving Shiloh as Marty Preston, in the Disney Channel Original Movie Read It and Weep as Connor Kennedy and in the film The Air I Breathe.